Spanish Fork, UT — Quick Guide

 Signature events that define the calendar

-• Fiesta Days: A major local celebration that reflects Spanish Fork’s great civic pride and summer energy
+- Fiesta Days: A major local celebration that reflects Spanish Fork's civic pride and summer energy

-• Wings & Wheels and Sounds of Summer: More local programming that keeps the city calendar active
+- Wings and Wheels and Sounds of Summer: More local programming that keeps the city calendar active

 Spanish Oaks and the Reservoir Area Add Another Layer